-However, while the 4.5% yield is what initially attracts income investors to the stock, as you can see the true power of this dividend growth legend comes to those that hold for the long-term.
+However, while the stock's relatively high yield near 5% is what initially attracts income investors to the stock, the true power of this dividend growth legend comes to those that hold for the long-term.

-In fact, if you had bought Realty Income at the IPO, and never sold it, then your yield on cost (current dividend/cost basis) would be an astounding 31.7%.
+In fact, if you had bought Realty Income at the IPO, and never sold it, then your yield on cost (current dividend/cost basis) would exceed 30%.

 Meanwhile, if you had set up a DRIP to accumulate additional shares over time, then the dividend stream you would now enjoy would be enough to cover your initial investment more than fivefold, every single year.

-DRIP investing, with its focus on the long-term, is a reasonable way to keep your focus on the horizon and avoid the temptation to time the market or let short-term volatility scare you out of an excellent investment.
+DRIP investing, with its emphasis on the long term, is a reasonable way to keep your focus on the horizon and avoid the temptation to time the market or let short-term volatility scare you out of an excellent investment.

 The second big benefit to DRIP investing is that some stocks will actually allow you to buy discounted shares.